HaileyLV/PA1489-project/Engineer diary/Thanh Chu - engineer diary.md

            + We have list types of burgers and options can see all different type as retreived from the MenuStore database.
 Our database is full of information, defining the types of coponents and the relationships betwwen them.
            + User can search database MenuStore contains infomation about the different type of goods and is being used by BurgerOrderer.
            + Customers can order burger, add or remove items, get the choice of options and drink.
 Then the order will be sent to database.
 Order id is automatically numbered with function lastrowid.
            + KitchenView receives the orders, prints them and can delete them.
-When user delete orders in KitchenView, all information of order will be removes in database.
+When user delete orders in KitchenView, all information of order will be removed in database.
            + Use many try-except to catch and show errors.
 Customers can return to the main screen from the error screen and re-excute the transaction, the program is not interrupted.
    + **What did not go well?**
       + Most of our code was collected from many sources, under our efforts to learn, but there were still may limitations.
 Therefore, our code maybe has many duplicates, redundancies, omissions and imperfections.
-Howerver, we tried to do is as best as we could.
+Howerver, we tried to do the best we could.
-      + We only use REST API a little bit to collect orders.
-The rest, we use Jinja2 instead.
       + We don't have a good process, the division of work is not clear, so there is a lot of duplication.
 It took times but the efficiency was not high.
    + **How did you solve your challenges?
 What could you have done differently**?
       + The first challenge was that we had just started learning python when the project started.
 There was one team member who knew CSS and HTML.
 So it took us very long time to figure out what to do.
 Since we did not know where to start, we just coded the same functions at the same time.
 Then we showed it to each other and chose the best on to work on.
 This made the project progress very slow but we learned a bit more.